 That’s why a woman can still be strong-willed and yet be submissive when the situation calls for it.
 And when she is, she is Spirit-led, not led by her own self-will and determination.
 (And the same is true with a man.)

-Below we provide web site links to articles, which are written by two very strong-willed women.
-They are both examples of this.
+Below we provide web site links to articles, which are written by very strong-willed women.
+They are examples of this.
 It is my belief that they can help us to grasp onto this concept that being a woman who is strong is not a bad thing unless it is mis-used.
 And again, the same goes for a man.
 He must know when his strength is a good thing to use.
 He must also know when he is to respond in tenderness and be submissive to the leading of the Holy Spirit.

 Jane Johnson Struck conducted an interview on this issue with Brenda Waggoner.
 What was her reasoning behind this interview?